 One day a man by the name of Tom Slick arrived in Bristow.
 In his pocket, he carried a U. S. Geological Survey Map, wherein, surface indications were favorable for oil located about 10 miles northwest of Bristow.
 He had no money himself, so he tried to interest various businessman in his oil scheme.
 B.B.
 Jones and his brothers took their chances and took large blocks of leases.
 A test well was drilled and oil was discovered.
 As it turned out, the Drumright-Cushing Oilton fields were one of the largest oil fields discovered up to that time.
 This set off one of the wildest oil booms in history.
 Mr. Jones was reported to be one of the largest independent oil producers in the world, with thousands of barrels of daily production.

 Bristow’s economy was set around oil and gas, with agricultural a close third.
 Cotton crops were abundant and Bristow led the state in cotton production providing business for seven cotton gins and two cotton-seed oil processing mills.
-Peanut farming was also huge and at one point Bristow was known as the "Peanut Capital of the World."
-City officials passed an ordinance requiring a fresh peanut and glass of water be served with each meal at area cafes and restaurants.
+Peanut farming was also huge and at one point Bristow was known as the "Peanut Capital of Oklahoma."
+City officials passed an ordinance requiring a peanut in the shell be given to a customer any time they were given a glass of water.
 Other area crops included Irish potatoes which yielded 200 bushels to an acre with two crops in a year along with oats, wheat, corn and strawberries.

 In the early 20’s, the Chamber of Commerce had a slogan – “25000 in 1925.”
 Bristow almost made it.
 The count got up to 22,000.

 Bristow’s history is filled with adventure.
 To the proud, wise and courageous pioneers who built their town upon solid ground and buried their roots deep, we give thanks.
-Their generosity, giving so much of themselves and sharing their good fortunes has left Bristow a legacy long to be remembered.
+Their generosity, gift of themselves and willingness to share their good fortune has left Bristow a legacy long to be remembered.